Love What You Do - Your Website

-12. Make sure your site is search engine friendly and submitted to appropriate directories.
-Build links to your site from relevant sites on the Internet.
+12. Make sure your site is search engine friendly.
+Get links to your site from relevant sites on the Internet.
 Every link to you is a vote of approval in the eyes of your visitors and search engines.

 13. Be consistent, but flexible in your message - your success depends on how sensitive you are to your customer needs in a constantly changing marketplace.

-14. When selecting a web development company, look and their portfolio see how their sites work, call them and see if you like them, check their references, and make sure they offer excellent support.
+14. When selecting a web development company, check their portfolio to see how their sites work, check their references, call them and see if they answer reliably and offer excellent support.
 You want to establish a long-term relationship.

 16. Appreciate your web designers, developers and support people.
-Don't forget to thank them for their work - they are human beings, and your appreciation keeps them going.
+Don't forget to thank them for their work - your appreciation keeps them going.

 17. Promote, promote and promote your site - on your business cards, in trade shows, on the weblogs and other media that is likely to be used by your prospective audience.

 18. Have reasonable expectations regarding what can be done within your budget.
-Running an online business is cheap in comparison with traditional ways, but it is still takes time and resources to design your professional-looking website, program and integrate its functionalities, optimize it for search engines, promote and update it.
+Running an online business is cheap in comparison with traditional ways, but it is still takes time and resources to design your professional-looking website, program and integrate its functionalities, optimize it for search engines and your customers, promote and update it.

 19. It is not going to be always easy to move forward and to keep your cool.
-Think big, be patient and maintain a positive attitude.
-Great success occurs in a series of small steps and takes time.
+Think big, plan long term, be patient and maintain a positive attitude.
+Great success occurs in a series of small steps.

 20. Appreciate your website.
 Remember, what you appreciate, appreciates.